AdobeDocs/experience-platform.en/help/edge/commands/configure/prehidingstyle.md

 If you include both `prehidingStyle` and the prehiding snippet in your implementation, the prehiding snippet takes priority over this configuration property.

-## Prehiding style in the Web SDK extension
+## Prehiding style using the Web SDK tag extension

 Select the **[!UICONTROL Provide prehiding style]** button when configuring the extension.